w3f/General-Grants-Program/grants/targeted/messaging.md

 ## Development Roadmap
 This grant application is targeting a 4 months implementation and assessment timeline during which we aim to reach the following milestones:
-* Milestone 1: Objectives and documentation
+* Milestone 1: Objectives and specifications
    * Gather objectives with other stakeholders in the community
-   * Documentation of the protocol's features in order to meet these objectives
+   * Specifications of the protocol's features in order to meet these objectives
-   * Deliverables: objectives and documentation detailed publicly on GitHub
+   * Deliverables: objectives and specifications detailed publicly on GitHub
    * Duration: 1 month
    * Funding: CHF 25'000
 * Milestone 2: Proof of concept implementation